hartwigmedical/hmftools/cuppa/README.md

 ### Novel Splice Junction (ALT_SJ_COHORT) classifier

 A novel splice junction is defined in this context as any splice junction that is not annotated in ensembl.
 A set of recurring novel splice junctions sites were identified within each cancer cohort - ie. those with 3 or more fragments supporting a novel site in 2 or more samples.
+Intronic splice sites were excluded from the analysis.
 A reference file was then formed by calculating the average fragment count per cancer cohort at each of these novel sites.
+To reduce noise in smaller cancer cohorts, a fixed number of 500k altSJ fragments was blended into each cohort matching the median cohort average observed fragments for each site.
+This has a significant impact on small cohorts but negligable on large cohorts.

 The novel splice junction classifier tests a sample’s fragment counts against each cancer cohort’s average fragment count per novel splice junction site.
 This is done by calculating a cosine similarity of log(fragmentCount + 1).
 ```